Article Categories

 6. Bring examples of different ways of using when/as back to the whole group.

-In preparation for the following exercises, have a list of variations (standard and other) given below to hand.
+In preparation for the following exercises, have the list of variations (standard and other) given below to hand.

 Standard questions: